 Once you know what home network you want, here's how to determine which phones work on that network.

-NET10 and Straight Talk iPhones and BlackBerrys use the Verizon network.
+The NET10 and Straight Talk iPhone 5C and 5S use the AT&T network.

-- AT&T: Huawei Inspira, Huawei W1, LG L35G Optimus Logic, LG Optimus Extreme, LG Optimus Ultimate, Samsung S730G Galaxy Discover, Samsung Galaxy S II, ZTE Illustra, ZTE Merit, ZTE Solar, ZTE Whirl
+- AT&T: LG L35G Optimus Logic, LG Optimus Extreme, LG Optimus Ultimate, Samsung S730G Galaxy Discover, Samsung Galaxy S II, ZTE Illustra, ZTE Merit, ZTE Solar, ZTE Whirl

 - Verizon: Huawei Ascend Plus, Huawei Ascend Y, M865C, Huawei Glory, LG Optimus Dynamic L38C, LG Optimus Showtime, LG Optimus Zip L75C, Samsung Galaxy Centura, Samsung Galaxy Proclaim S720C, Samsung Galaxy S Showcase S950C, Samsung Galaxy S III S398C, UNIMAX MAXBravo, ZTE Majesty, ZTE Savvy, ZTE Valet